After decades of teaching experience, I have devised a list of Dos and Don'ts of behavior in the classroom . . .

 I suggest taking every opportunity)

-ASIDE FROM THE FACT THAT MOST OF THEM SHOULDN'T BE DONE IN POLITE SOCIETY ANYWAY, ALL OF THE ABOVE ARE DISTRACTING TO ME AND OTHERS.
+ASIDE FROM THE FACT THAT MOST OF THEM SHOULDN'T BE ONE IN POLITE SOCIETY ANYWAY, ALL OF THE ABOVE ARE DISTRACTING TO ME AND OTHERS.
 DEPENDING ON MY MOOD, DOING ANY OF THE ABOVE MAY DRAW MY WRATH, RANCOR, IRE, ETC.

 J IT IS OK TO . . .